-We consider there are more opportunities to share information about early childhood education and care with families as they engage with NSW Government agencies around the time a child is born and throughout the first 12 years of a child's life, including through NSW Health and the Department of Customer Service (e.g. Service NSW and NSW Registry of Births, Deaths and Marriages).
-We recommend that the NSW Department of Education work with these agencies (and any other relevant agencies) to develop a comprehensive strategy to ensure all families receive information about early childhood education and care during pregnancy and the first 12 years of a child's life.
+We consider there are more opportunities to share this information with families as they engage with NSW Government agencies around the time a child is born and throughout the first 5 years of a child's life, including through NSW Health and the Department of Customer Service (e.g. Service NSW and NSW Registry of Births, Deaths and Marriages).
+We recommend that the NSW Department of Education work with these agencies (and any other relevant agencies) to develop a comprehensive strategy to ensure all families receive information about early childhood education and care during pregnancy and the first 5 years of a child's life.